9 Food Combinations For Weight Loss 2023: How Do They Work, Pros & Cons

 Protein-rich foods fill you up[53] more than carbs, and fats have been shown to slow digestion, both of which can help you consume fewer calories throughout the day and lead to weight loss.
 Certain micronutrients have also been shown to help with losing weight.

 Also, combining nutrients can aid absorption and increase levels more than eating the nutrients in isolation.
-For example, fats help us absorb fat-soluble nutrients such as vitamin D, vitamin K, and beta-carotene – all nutrients linked to better weight loss outcomes.
+For example, fats help us absorb fat-soluble vitamins such as vitamin D, vitamin K, and beta-carotene – all nutrients linked to better weight loss outcomes.

 Pros

 As we’ve seen, there are many benefits of food combining for weight loss.
-Some other health benefits of food pairings for weight loss include
+Some other health benefits of food pairings for weight loss include:

 • Encouraging you to lose weight by eating more healthily, rather than restricting yourself or taking pills to lose weight.